Updated: Jul 29

 The concept behind your production is really intriguing.
 How did you develop it?

 I wanted to answer the question of what happened to Toby, because at the end of the original he is sort of left there having gone insane.
 You don’t know what happens to him next.
 That was always a question for me.
 My thinking was that he got dragged off to an asylum and then he would tell his story of what happened to him to the other inmates and the staff.
-Basically he is facilitating his memory and we used the hospital staff and inmates to tell the story.
+Basically, as part of his therapy, he is facilitating his memory and we use the hospital staff and inmates to tell the story.
 The staff assimilates into certain characters in the real story: The head doctor is Sweeney Todd, the head nurse is Mrs. Lovett, and the nurse’s station doubles as a pie shop.
 It also takes place in one day.
 Much of the storytelling with the ensemble happens as playtime activities for the inmates.

 What is the biggest challenge in taking a well-known piece and making it new and exciting?